rem7717/Scenography-Love2D/README.md

   ```
   > **notes:** The Scene's name can be anything that you want, but it should be the same as the scene folder's name and Scene file's name.

-4. That's it !
-It should works properly in small LÖVE 2D project :thumbsup:.
+4. That's it!
+It should works properly in a small LÖVE 2D project :thumbsup:.

 ---